Sittensen murders: Murders

 The Lin Yue served its last customers for the day, a local couple, at around 22:30.

-At 23:03, three men entered the establishment and overpowered the staff, forcing them to the ground at gunpoint and tying them up with cable ties by the thumbs and big toes.
+At 23:03, three men entered the establishment and overpowered the staff, forcing them to the ground at gunpoint and tying them up with cable ties by the thumbs and big toes, further tying some of the hostages to chairs.
 The robbers, two of whom were under the influence of cocaine, had failed to notice the head chef hiding in the kitchen as they only expected five employees.
 After stealing the mobile phones and wallets of the victims, Anny Fan was forced to open the safe with the restaurant's earnings and salaries upstairs.

 Shortly after she was returned, Danny Fan, who was being physically restrained after resisting attempts to be tied up, lunged at one of the remaining two robbers.
 One of the robbers beat him with a wooden board, after which Danny Fan was shot twice in the head while on the ground.
 The action caused the make-shift face covering of the shooter to slip.
 Immediately after, the hidden chef attempted to flee to the hallway, being shot five times in the back and then once in the back of the head while on the ground by the same gunman.
 Then, Anny Fan, her daughter, and the four other staff, two waitresses and two kitchen helpers, were blindfolded and forced to the ground in the dining area.
 The adults were shot in the back of the head with a suppressed small-caliber handgun.
 Anny Fan was also choked before being killed.
 Before being shot, fabric such as table cloths and a shirt were put over the victims' faces to lessen the splatter of blood and afterwards pink napkins from the tables were used to hem the flow of blood.
 A total of 14 shots had been fired.
 The five bodies were moved, two behind the counter, one in a pantry and two into different rooms on the upper floor, while those the two previously killed men remained in the main dining area.

 The child was covered with a blanket before the shootings and left cradled in the arms of one of the waitresses.
 One of the robbers later stated that the child was spared because it was assumed she would be unable to recognize the perpetrators due to her young age.
 Also spared was a Pekingese pet dog.
 The robbers took €5,105, two computers, and 13 mobile phones, also searching through several rooms after the shooting, before driving to their residences in Bremen, spending the next hours at a casino.
 The scene was found at 0:20 when the 47-year-old husband of a waitress came to fetch his wife.
 He called police at 0:29, with officers arriving five minutes later.
 Six of the victims died at the scene while a seventh died in a hospital the following morning.